CHIMEFRB/voe/README.md

 # Getting Started

+## Environment Variables

+Certain aspects of the service (such as SMTP servers and interactions with the TNS) require sensitive information such as passwords and API keys.
+To use these services, it is recommended that you pass these secrets as environment variables.
+These must be added to your bash profile with the following naming convention.

+- FRB_VOE_EMAIL_ADDRESS
+- FRB_VOE_EMAIL_PASSWORD
+- FRB_VOE_TNS_API_KEY
+- FRB_VOE_TNS_BOT_NAME
+- FRB_VOE_TNS_BOT_ID

+To obtain a TNS API key, bot name, and bot ID, proceed to the next section.

 ## Registering on the TNS

-The TNS is the official IAU-recognized distributor and maintainer of the naming scheme for FRBs, as previously announced in the FRB 2020 virtual conference (watch the first presentation in Session 11 from the conference [here](https://www.youtube.com/watch?v=mgqXDtYDPJE&list=PLPIVxyomLL89sdsz770tYRWJL048H5CtE&index=11&t=394s&ab_channel=FRB2020)).
+The TNS is the official IAU-recognized distributor and maintainer of the naming scheme for FRBs.
 All programmatic requests to the TNS require authentication.
 This in turn requires registration on the TNS web portal.
 To complete the registration process and obtain required authorization, follow these steps:

 1. Request a User Account [here](https://www.wis-tns.org/user/register).
 If you had additional team members who will manage your TNS data, they should also create a User Account.
 2. Log in [here](https://www.wis-tns.org/user).